BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 tracks together, or failed to solder a connection at all despite using huge amounts of solder.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: switch tree circuit / perfboard." %}
+{% include single-image.html fileName="opal-rhythm/switchtree.jpg" %}

 ## Buttons